 If working with Flutterby yarn Chain 93

-Row 1: hdc in 2nd chain from hook and each chain across.
-Turn (92 hdc; 64 hdc)
+Row 1: hdc in the 2nd chain from the hook and in each chain across.
+Turn (92 hdc)

 Fasten off and weave in ends.